Scratching Noises in Your Walls or Attic at Night? Here's What It Usually Is

 What actually works

 The fix that lasts is mechanical, not chemical: trap what's inside, seal every way in, and clean up what they left behind.
 Rats can squeeze through a gap the size of a quarter — attic vents with torn screens, gaps where cables enter, unscreened roof returns and lifted tile edges are the usual doors.
-Sealing those (exclusion) is the difference between solving the problem and renting it back every winter.
-One caution before you touch anything up there: rodent droppings shouldn't be swept or vacuumed dry — read why, and what to do instead.

 If the noise is nightly, it isn't going away on its own — colonies grow toward food, not away from it.
 A proper rodent inspection finds the entry points, and a trap-and-seal program with real follow-up ends it.
+Here are the exact entry points I check first.

 Quick Answers